Navezjt/facefusion-assets/README.md

 > Next generation face swapper and enhancer.

 Our project is licensed under the MIT license.
-However, it's important to note that the licenses of the asserts we are using may differ, as they come with their own licenses.
+However, it's important to note that the licenses of the asserts we are using may differ, as they come with their own.

 Models